Toggle: English / Spanish

 Instead, the blood passes through a hole between the right and left atrium.
 In the left atrium, it mixes with oxygenated blood returning from the lungs.
 This mix of oxygenated and de-oxygenated blood is then pumped out into the body.
 This causes oxygen level in the blood to be lower than normal.

 The lungs receive blood either through a hole between the right and left ventricles, or through a fetal vessel called the ductus arteriosus that connects the pulmonary artery (artery to the lungs) to the aorta (main artery to the body).
 The ductus arteriosus is present when a baby is born, but closes by itself shortly after birth.

 Exams and Tests

-This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined shortly after birth.
-Bluish skin is present from birth.
+This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined after birth.
+Bluish skin is present at birth.
 A heart murmur is often present at birth and may increase in loudness over several months.

 Tests may include the following:

 Once the diagnosis is made, the baby will often be admitted to the neonatal intensive care unit (NICU).
 A medicine called prostaglandin E1 may be used to keep the ductus arteriosis open so that blood can circulate to the lungs.